raxoweb/first-step/README.md

 [![License-MIT-green.svg](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-# First Step TO Improving Your Coding Skills
+# First Step TO Improve Your Coding Skills

 It's hard.
 It's always hard the first time you do something.
 Especially when you are collaborating, making mistakes isn't a comfortable thing.
 We wanted to simplify the way new coder collaborate for the first time with this community.